 Communities are better advocates when they have the experience, tools and training to effectively communicate their message and implement their campaigns for change.
 So we are funding advocacy and civic engagement programs and trainings for our community partners.
-We also support trainings that prepare potential candidates to run for elected positions, from school boards to the legislature.
+We're also funding trainings that prepare potential candidates to run for elected positions, from school boards to the legislature.

 Supporting Issue Campaigns